Tom Aspinall

 Thomas Paul Aspinall (born 11 April 1993) is an English professional mixed martial artist.
-He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he is the current UFC Heavyweight Champion.
-As of 18 November 2025, he is #8 in the UFC men's pound-for-pound rankings.
-Aspinall is known for his finishing ability, having finished six of his eight UFC wins by the halfway point of the first round, and holds the UFC record for shortest average fight time at two minutes and eighteen seconds.
+He competes in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he is the former UFC Heavyweight Champion.
+As of 19 September 2026, he is #1 in the Meta UFC heavyweight rankings and as of 22 September 2026, he is #8 in the UFC men's pound-for-pound rankings.

 Background

 Thomas Paul Aspinall was born on 11 April 1993 in Salford, in the Greater Manchester ceremonial county of North West England.
 He followed his father's footsteps by beginning to train martial arts when he was seven years old at the Leigh Self Defence Studio in Leigh.
 After being trained in catch wrestling and boxing, Aspinall transitioned to jiu-jitsu.
 He has won the British Open in Brazilian jiu-jitsu in all belt classes except black belt.
 After his father became the jiu-jitsu instructor of Team Kaobon, Aspinall grew interested in mixed martial arts and transitioned into the sport.
 In the year after completing school at age 16, Aspinall grew from 5 ft 8 in to 6 ft 5 in, causing intense growing pains.